 People under the age of 21, caught driving while under the influence of any alcohol, in possession of alcohol, or other similar charges, are subject to the mandatory loss of their driver's licenses, if they have a license, or to a one year delay of the issuance of their licenses if they do not yet have a license.
 There is a remedy available in some cases.

-On March 29, 2000, I was able to persuade a judge that a 19 year old college student should be granted a restricted license to drive to and from the alcohol program, to and from work, and to and from school.
+While a conviction for being in possession or driving under the influence is an automatic suspension of a driving licenses, there are ways to be granted a restricted license to drive to and from the alcohol program, to and from work, and to and from school.
 While restricted licenses are commonplace for first offense drunk drivers, they are extremely uncommon for persons under the age of 21, who are subject to a one year license suspension, even on a first offense.
-The following has been adapted from the brief I prepared and presented to the court:
+The following is the legal basis upon which an application can be made for a restricted license.

 (2) As used in this section, "critical need to drive" means the circumstances which are required to be shown for the issuance of a junior permit pursuant to Section 12513.

 (3) The restriction shall remain in effect for the balance of the period of suspension or restriction in this section.
 The court shall notify the department of any modification within 10 days of the order of modification...."

 (d) This section applies to violations involving controlled substances or alcohol contained in the following provisions: ...
 (4) Section 23103 when subject to Section 23103.5, Section 23140, and Article 2 (commencing with Section 23152) of Chapter 12 of Division 11 of this code."

 Critical Need to Drive

 California Vehicle Code Section 12513.
 Junior permits; issuance